Rajpratik71/zfs_wiki/Debian.md

 ## Installation
 For Debian Stretch, ZFS packages are included in the [contrib repository](https://packages.debian.org/source/stretch/zfs-linux).
 Newer ZFS packages are provided by the [backports repository](https://backports.debian.org/Instructions/).

 If you want to boot from ZFS, see [[Debian Stretch Root on ZFS]] instead.
+Or, for the not-yet-released Buster, see [[Debian Buster Root on ZFS]].

 Add the backports repository: